-B. Short-Field Takeoff (Maximum Performance)
+B.1 Short-Field Takeoff

-To safely take off from a short field and clear an obstacle using the correct procedure and technique for the actual wind conditions, simulated or actual runway length and obstacles to be cleared, and assess the possibility of further conditions such as wind shear and mechanical turbulence.
+To safely take off from a short field and clear an obstacle, using the correct procedure and technique for the actual or simulated wind conditions, runway length and obstacles to be cleared, and assess the possibility of further conditions such as wind shear and wake turbulence.

-For the purpose of this exercise, the examiner will clearly specify simulated conditions, such as available runway length and obstacles to be cleared for the short-field takeoff.
-The candidate is expected to use the maximum take-off performance technique recommended in the POH/AFM for the aeroplane type used.
+For the purpose of this exercise, the examiner will specify simulated conditions, such as available runway length and obstacles to be cleared for the short-field takeoff.
+The candidate is expected to use the maximum performance takeoff technique recommended in the POH/AFM for the aeroplane type used.

-- (a) review passenger safety (Example; seat belt secure, door locked); - (b) complete appropriate checklists; - (c) position the flight controls and configure the aeroplane for the actual or simulated conditions; - (d) specify a GO/NO GO decision point to the examiner; - (e) check for traffic and taxi into position for maximum utilization of available take-off distance; - (f) advance the throttle smoothly to take-off power while holding brakes; - (g) confirm static take-off power has been achieved; - (h) maintain directional control during the take-off roll; - (i) rotate at the recommended airspeed, lift off and accelerate to the recommended obstacle clearance airspeed $(V_X)$ ; - (j) establish the pitch attitude for the recommended obstacle clearance airspeed, and maintain that speed (+10/-5 knots) until any actual or simulated obstacle is cleared or until reaching 50 feet AGL; - (k) retract the landing gear (where applicable) at a safe height; - (l) retract flaps (where applicable) at a safe height and above the minimum recommended flap retraction speed; - (m) maintain take-off power to a safe height, then, where applicable, set climb power $(\pm 0.5" \text{ MP}, \pm 50 \text{ RPM})$ ; - (n) maintain directional control and apply drift correction in the climb; - (o) complete appropriate checks.
+- (a) review passenger safety (Example; seat belt secure, door locked); - (b) complete appropriate checklists; - (c) specify a GO/NO GO decision point to the examiner; - (d) position the flight controls and configure the aeroplane for the actual or simulated conditions; - (e) check for traffic and taxi into position for maximum utilization of available take-off distance; - (f) advance the throttle smoothly to take-off power while holding brakes; - (g) confirm static take-off power has been achieved; - (h) maintain directional control during the take-off roll; - (i) rotate at the recommended airspeed, lift off and accelerate to the recommended obstacle clearance airspeed; - (j) establish the pitch attitude for the recommended obstacle clearance airspeed, and maintain that speed (+10/-5 knots) until any actual or simulated obstacle is cleared or until reaching 50 feet AGL; - (k) retract the landing gear (where applicable) at a safe height; - (1) retract flaps (where applicable) at a safe height and above the minimum recommended flap retraction speed; - (m) maintain take-off power to a safe height, then, where applicable, set climb power $(\pm 0.5" \text{ MP}, \pm 50 \text{ RPM})$; - (n) maintain directional control and apply drift correction in the climb; - (o) complete appropriate checks.